Are you sure you want to log out?

 Read on to find out all you need to know about depression, especially how to handle this condition.

 Depression is a mental health problem that affects over 234 million people globally.
+Nearly 20 percent of the world’s population experience a bout of clinical depression in their lifetime.
 It is a condition that can affect both the mental and physical well-being of a person.

 Severe cases of depression can even lead to suicide.
 In fact, according to the World Health Organization (WHO), around 800,000 people die from suicide every year.
 It is also recognized as the second leading cause of death in people aged 15-29.